SMTP server responsible for sending outgoing e-mail messages. SMTP settings are required for the following Fax Voip T.38 Console functions:

 Send digitally signed e-mail messages

-Adds digital signature to all messages that Fax Voip T.38 Modem sends.
+Adds digital signature to all messages that Fax Voip T.38 Console sends.
 If messages signed, recipients will be able to determine if a message is really from you.
 The valid digital certificate suitable for the specified Sender’s e-mail address must be installed into the certificate store on your system.
-It is recommended to install certificate into Local Machine Certificate Store to be possible to use it when Fax Voip T.38 Modem is running as a Windows Service.
-When using this functionality with Route through e-mail Incoming Routing Method (Microsoft Fax), the Network Service account, under which Windows Fax Service is started, should have read access permissions to your certificate private keys.
+It is recommended to install certificate into Local Machine Certificate Store to be possible to use it when Fax Voip T.38 Console is running as a Windows Service.
 The recipient does not need a digital ID to view signed messages.

 A clear signed message separates the digital signature from the signed data.
 Non-S/MIME-enabled mail clients can read only clear signed messages.
 Use this option, when you don't know the recipient's S/MIME capabilities.